-Daniell holds a BA (Honours) in English literature and writing from the University of Victoria and an MFA in creative writing from the University of British Columbia.
-She also holds two diplomas in speech arts performance—her ATCL from Trinity College London and her ARCT from the Royal Conservatory of Music in Toronto.
+In addition to her degrees, Daniell holds two diplomas in speech arts performance—her ATCL from Trinity College London and her ARCT from the Royal Conservatory of Music in Toronto.
 She teaches speech arts performance and creative writing for children, youth, and adults, and designs curriculum for other speech arts educators.
-Daniell is also the founder and organizer of a literary reading series in Vancouver called Swoon, which focuses on discovering new and innovative work about love and desire.
+Daniell is also the founder and organizer of a literary reading series in Vancouver called Swoon, which ran from 2013-2017 and focused on discovering new and innovative work about love and desire.